guhan/zerotociso/docs/COHESION.md

 Good team culture exists when team members directly drive positive outcomes.

 Characteristics of bad team culture:
-- Blame Culture
+- Blame Culture: A constant focus on all the things that are wrong, and little time spent working on solutions to fix the problems.
-- Not my job
+- No ownership: Not having clearly assigned responsibilties and feeling like tasks are outside your area of responsibility.
+People don't take initiative to go the extra mile to make things better.
-- Poor Communication
+- Poor Communication: Information flows are incomplete and do not reach stakeholders.
+Not enough time is given to process the communication.
+Reception of the communication is not validated.
-- Fear of speaking up/reprisal
+- Fear of speaking up/reprisal: An authoritarian structure that limits growth and hides problems that will be impactful.